Sachin-Data-Analyst/Sachin-Data-Analyst/README.md

 ## Hi there 👋 I am Sachin the data Analyst
-🔭 I got an opprotunity to work on Python, Data processing and Reporting app.
+I got an opprotunity to work on Data analysis and report automation using Python & Athena.
 Since then I started digging into Data Analytics.
-- 🌱 I’m currently learning SQL, Excel and Power BI
+- I’m currently learning SQL, Excel and Power BI
-- 📫 How to reach me: https://www.linkedin.com/in/sachin-data-analyst/
+- How to reach me: https://www.linkedin.com/in/sachin-data-analyst/

 <!--
 **Sachin-Data-Analyst/Sachin-Data-Analyst** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.